YanWittmann/launch-anything/readme.md

 After having started the application, open up the search bar by double-tapping `command` or `ctrl`, type in `settings` and hit enter.
 This will open up a webserver and the corresponding web page in your browser.
 A more detailed description of this settings page can be found **[here](doc/how-to.md)**.

+## Trouble Shooting

+If the activation key (double `ctrl` or `command`) is not working, try changing the activation key in the settings page by right-clicking the tray icon in your dock and selecting `Settings`.
+There, in the `Settings & Help` tab, you can change the activation key by clicking on the `activationKey` button.

 ## Build it yourself